Select a Location

 Attitudes and Issues

-Support is strong for red wolves in the 5-county red wolf recovery area in northeastern NC.
-However, resistance to any canid (wolf or coyote) on the landscape is strong among some locals who consider red wolves detrimental to deer populations and who do not like federal wildlife recovery programs.
-No major depredation by red wolves occurs because the area is not a livestock-growing region.
+Support is strong for red wolves in the five-county red wolf recovery area in northeastern North Carolina and throughout the state and the nation.
+However, resistance to any canid predator (wolf or coyote) on the landscape prevails among a few locals who consider red wolves detrimental to deer populations and who do not like federal wildlife recovery programs.
+The North Carolina Wildlife Resources Commission, the state wildlife agency, has historically opposed the presence of canid predators and has called upon the USFWS to terminate the Red Wolf Recovery Program and to declare the red wolf extinct in the wild.
+No depredation by red wolves occurs because the area is not a livestock-growing region.

 Five major issues threaten the long-term survival of wild red wolves.
-Because this population is the only one in the world critical that these issues be addressed, something the US Fish and Wildlife Service Red Wolf Recovery Team and the Red Wolf Coalition are actively doing:
+Because this population is the only one in the world, it is critical that these issues be addressed, something the U.S. Fish and Wildlife Service Red Wolf Recovery Team and the Red Wolf Coalition are actively doing:

-4. Sea-level rise and the potential for massive flooding in the recovery area due to storm surges.
+- Sea-level rise and the potential for massive flooding in the coastal recovery region due to storm surges.

-5. The need to find two more reintroduction sites for red wolves as mandated by the recovery plan under the Endangered Species Act.
+- The existence of only one wild population.
+It is essential to identify two more reintroduction sites for red wolves as mandated by the recovery plan under the Endangered Species Act.

 - North Carolina Zoo Red Wolf Recovery Information